-PAYE tax codes are made up of a number followed by a letter, for example 1100L.
-A tax code isn’t unique - lots of people have the same tax code.
+PAYE tax codes are made up of a number followed by a letter, for example 1257L.
+A tax code isn’t unique and lots of people can be on the same one.

-If you’re self-employed, you pay tax on your self-employed income through Self Assessment rather than PAYE, so you don’t have a tax code for this income.
+If you’re self-employed, you pay tax on your self-employed income through Self Assessment rather than PAYE.
+So there isn’t a self-employed tax code for this income.

-However, if you have money coming in from other sources besides self-employment - for example a job or a pension - you’ll have tax codes for these income sources.
+However, if you have money coming in from other sources besides self-employment, for example a job or a pension, you’ll have tax codes for them.
 You can check your tax code by looking at your P45 or your payslip, and challenge it if you think it’s wrong.

 If you have income from both self-employment and employment, you may be able to pay your Self Assessment tax bill through your tax code.

-This means that HMRC adjusts your tax code to reflect your self-employed earnings, and will take the tax you owe from your salary when your PAYE tax is taken.
+This means that HMRC adjusts your tax code to reflect your self-employed earnings, and will take Self Assessment tax from your salary through PAYE in equal instalments over 12 months.

 A tax reference that all self-employed people do have is a Unique Taxpayer Reference (UTR).
-It’s important to understand that this is different from a PAYE tax code and it’s also different from a National Insurance number.
+This isn’t a tax code or a National Insurance number.

-A UTR is a 10-digit code that you’re given by HMRC when you register as self-employed or set up a limited company.
-HMRC uses it to identify your company for tax purposes.
+Instead, a UTR is a 10-digit code that you’re given by HMRC when you register as self-employed.
+This is your personal reference for Self Assessment.

 You can find your UTR on previous tax returns and in your HMRC online account.
 It’s also found on other documents from HMRC, like notices and payment reminders.
-If you can’t find your UTR, you can call HMRC’s Self Assessment helpline.
+If you can’t find your UTR, contact HMRC.

-If you stop being self-employed, you need to tell HMRC, otherwise you’ll still be expected to file a tax return and you may be fined if you don’t do so.
+If you stop being self-employed, you need to tell HMRC, otherwise you’ll still be expected to file a tax return and you may be fined if you don’t.
 Even if you begin paying tax through PAYE and you have a tax code, HMRC won’t automatically assume that you’re no longer earning self-employed income, so remember to let them know.